Beaver Dam (town), Wisconsin

 Beaver Dam is a town in Dodge County, Wisconsin, United States.
-The population was 3,440 at the 2000 census.
-The City of Beaver Dam is located within the town.
-The unincorporated communities of Beaver Edge, Leipsig and Sunset Beach are also located in the town.
+The population was 4,062 at the 2020 census.
+The City of Beaver Dam is encircled by the town.
+The unincorporated communities of Beaver Edge, Leipsig and Sunset Beach are located in the town.
 The ghost town of Clason Prairie was also located in the town.

 Geography

 According to the United States Census Bureau, the town has a total area of 37 sqmi, of which, 34.3 sqmi is land and 2.8 sqmi (7.46%) is water.
 The community is at the southeast end of Beaver Dam Lake.